su-da/courses-of-lectures/open-source-licensing/index.md

 * To make copies of the work
 * To prepare derivative works
 * To distribute copies of the original work or derivative works
 * For certain types of works, to perform the work
-* For certain types of works, to perform the work

 ::: {.text-right .caption-text}